Organski Kugler: The War Ledger

 Before you read

-- What do you know about the author of the text?
+- What do you know about the authors of the text?
 What is his contribution to the theory of international relations?
 Have you read anything by this author before?

 - Skim the text very quickly and say who it is intended for.